instedd/planwise/mapserver/README.md

 `$ mapserv -nh "QUERY_STRING=map=planwise.map&mode=map" > test.png`

 This can be run both from inside the docker container or the locally installed mapserver.
-Just set the full path to `kenya.map` on the query string if needed, and ensure the data file is reachable.
+Just set the full path to `planwise.map` on the query string if needed, and ensure the data file is reachable.

 ## References